sophiahjli/MitoRiboSeq/README.md

 5.  **Read Phasing Analysis** - Use the [plastid](https://plastid.readthedocs.io/en/latest/) script
     [`phase_by_size`](https://plastid.readthedocs.io/en/latest/generated/plastid.bin.phase_by_size.html#module-plastid.bin.phase_by_size)
     to estimate [sub-codon phasing](https://plastid.readthedocs.io/en/latest/glossary.html#term-sub-codon-phasing), stratified by read length
+6.  **Generate codon count table** - Use [plastid](https://plastid.readthedocs.io/en/latest/) to generate codon count table with the offset determined in the Metagene analysis (assign each reads to the corresponding ribosomal A-site)
-6.  **Visualize** - visualize the ribosomal A-site coverage by generating genome browser tracks (wiggle format)
+7.  **Visualize** - Visualize the ribosomal A-site coverage by generating genome browser tracks (wiggle format)
-7.  **Codon Analysis** - Use [plastid](https://plastid.readthedocs.io/en/latest/) to generate ribosomal occupancy counts per codon
-8.  **Read Length Distribution** - *Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin auctor.*
-9.  **Codon Occupancy** - Written in R, *lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Mauris eleifend.*
+8.  **Codon occupancy Analysis** - Written in R to generate three figures.
+The first one uses hierarchical clustering and heatmap to compare samples by their codon occupancy.
+The second one shows the codon occupancy result for each sample individually.
+The third one identifies ribosome stalling site along the transcripts by plotting the cumulative ribosome counts.

 ## Install prerequisites